 The Molson and Coors brands still mean comparatively little to most British beer drinkers, but everyone knows Carling, the biggest UK brand owned by North America's second largest brewer.
 That makes Molson Coors the #2 brewer in Britain as well (behind Heineken) with around 18% market share.
 Value-priced Carling has been the country's best-selling lager by volume since 1971, and in 2004 became the first UK beer to sell more than 5m barrels in a year.
-The majority of sales are in pubs and bars on draught, with combined retail sales of over £1.7bn in 2018 (CGA OPMS) but it also sells another £350m in supermarkets (Nielsen ye Apr 2019 The Grocer) to rank as the country's #4 off-trade beer.
+The majority of sales are in pubs and bars on draught, with combined retail sales of over £1.7bn in 2018 (CGA OPMS) but it also sells another £280m in supermarkets (Nielsen ye Apr 2021 The Grocer) to rank as the country's #4 off-trade beer.
 Carling also lends its name to two popular cider variants, apple and dark fruits.
 Various other spin-offs have come and gone in recent years, including Carling Fruit Coolers and Carling Zest.
 Coors Light sits some distance behind Carling.
 Its sales have soared since 2012 as a result of a celebrated marketing campaign featuring Jean-Claude van Damme.
 It contributed £100m in ye 2018.
 The group also has UK rights to fast-growing Swedish cider Rekorderlig (sales of £40m ye 2017) and Dutch beer Bavaria.
 Indian-style Cobra Beer is a joint venture with its founder Lord Bilimoria.
 In early 2011, Molson Coors UK acquired Cornish brewery Sharp's for £20m.
-That company is best-known for fast-growing ale Doom Bar.
+That company is best-known for the ale Doom Bar.
 The group added premium cider brand Aspall to its UK portfolio at the beginning of 2018.
-Phil Whitehead is UK managing director.
-Molson Coors Brewing Company UK reported revenues of £1.4bn in 2017, with net profit of £55m.
+Simon Cox is CEO of Molson Coors Europe, with Phil Whitehead as UK managing director.
+Molson Coors Brewing Company UK reported revenues of £1.4bn in 2019, with net profit of £44m.
 The business was formed in 2001 from the acquisition by what was then Adolph Coors of most of Bass Brewers, one of Britain's oldest beer companies.
 Bass had been bought the year before by what was then Interbrew (now AB InBev), but the deal was blocked by regulators.
 Interbrew was allowed to keep part of the business but put the rest up for auction.

 Which agencies handle advertising for Molson Coors?
 Find out more from Adbrands Account Assignments